mzlogin/config-files/README.md

 Contains config files below.

-1. vim config for Mac OS X/Win7/Ubuntu via Vundle.
+1. Vim config for Mac OS X/Windows via vim-plug.

-2. stl views support for gdb.
+2. STL views support for gdb.

-3. stl tags file generate from <http://www.vim.org/scripts/script.php?script_id=2358>.
+3. STL tags file generate from <http://www.vim.org/scripts/script.php?script_id=2358>.

-4. emacs config for Win7.
+4. Emacs config for Windows.

 The Quick Start below is just for self use, I don't promise it will work well in your environment.